Welcome to Middle School

 All academic classes meet for at least the equivalent of one 40-minute period per day.
 English and mathematics classes are taught in mixed-grade homogeneous groups (fifth and sixth grade students together).
 Arranging students thus creates a larger social pool for middle school students, and allows us to tailor classes more precisely to meet the academic needs of each student.

-The fifth and sixth grade students have a homeroom system that supports a new measure of independence for middle school students while ensuring that there is one special adult who is responsible for and available to each individual student with regard to all aspects of our program.
-During homeroom, we continue to build community and discuss the Quaker testimonies.
+The fifth and sixth grade students have an advisory system that supports a new measure of independence for middle school students while ensuring that there is one special adult who is responsible for and available to each individual student with regard to all aspects of our program.
+During advisory, we continue to build community and discuss the Quaker testimonies.
 We also cover study skill topics that include habits of organization, computer literacy, note taking, time management, and self advocacy.
 Topics are sequential and spiral back for additional reinforcement, as needed.
+Students will discuss “systems” that are helpful and will become mindful of how their brain works best.
+Teachers and advisors will offer suggestions to support these habits.

 When middle school students help others, they build confidence in themselves and pride in their school community.
 For their weekly scheduled service work, students can create a service schedule based on their interests.
-Middle school students help staff the writing center, assist the Facilities Coordinator, and volunteer in the library, front and development offices, and classrooms around the school.
+Middle school students volunteer in the library, front and development offices, and classrooms around the school.
 By helping out around the school, middle school students develop relationships with adults and younger peers.
-Favorite service projects include aquarium maintenance and creating dresses for the Little Dresses organization, which distributes clothing to children living in thirty-one African countries.
+One favorite service project is aquarium maintenance.

 || Explore Our Program